woohoolabs/yin/README.md

 ```

 With the usage of the `omitWhenNotIncluded()` method, the relationship data will be omitted when the relationship is not
 included.

-But sometimes this optimization is not enough alone: even though we can save bandwidth with the prior technique, the
+But sometimes this optimization is not enough on its own: even though we can save bandwidth with the prior
-relationship still has to be loaded from the data source (probably from a database), because we pass it to the
+technique, the relationship still has to be loaded from the data source (probably from a database), because we pass it
-relationship object with the `setData()` method.
+to the relationship object with the `setData()` method.

 The problem can be mitigated with the lazy-loading of the relationship.
 You only have to change `setData()` with the
 `setDataAsCallable()` method: